uwla/starred_repos_organizer/README.md

 - [x] Group items by topic
 - [x] Filter topics by allowed-list
 - [x] Prevent duplicated topics using aliases
-- [-] Refresh all repositories at once
+- [x] Refresh all repositories at once
 - [x] Support for GitHub
 - [x] Support for GitLab
 - [x] Support for CodeBerg